 Could a million engineers in the USA successfully sue for payment of back wages?

-The long-running scandal that, four years ago, saw the US DoJ settle a criminal case against Apple, Intel, Google, Adobe, a Intuit and Pixar for forming an anti-poaching agreement, has morphed into a civil action for damages for affected employees.
+The long-running scandal that, four years ago, saw the US DoJ settle a criminal case against Apple, Intel, Google, Adobe, Intuit and Pixar for forming an anti-poaching agreement, has morphed into a civil action for damages for affected employees.

-The defendants in this civil case are growing exponentially and, as the list of defendant companies grows, so the list of potential engineer plaintiffs also grows.
+The defendants in this civil are growing exponentially and, as the list of defendant companies grows, so the list of potential engineer plaintiffs also grows.